LincaMarius/ISAP-1_Instruction_Set/README.md

 - 15 instructions with parameter
 - 16 instructions without parameter

-If we drop one more statement with a parameter, we can add another 16 statements without a parameter, and we will have a total of 46 statements:
+If we drop one more instruction with a parameter, we can add another 16 instructions without a parameter, and we will have a total of 46 instructions:
 - 14 instructions with parameter
 - 32 instructions without parameter